ITR Season 2025 Banner

 What is a TDS Journal Entry?

-A TDS Journal entry is a transaction recorded within the books while TDS is paid or deducted.
-Correct TDS entries assist organisations in staying consistent with tax regulations and deliver a clear image of the tax money and the debts they owe.
+A TDS Journal entry is a transaction recorded within the books while TDS is deducted or paid.
+Correct TDS entries assist organizations in staying consistent with tax regulations and deliver a clear image of the tax money and the debts they owe.

 Importance of TDS Journal Entries